ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 It has been difficult to find or come up with good illustrative examples that demonstrates the various problems described in this note.
 Examples are often trivial and hard to map to real-world production code.

+# Dangers

+- Implicit type conversions with unexpected results happening in unexpected places.
+- Under- or overflow resulting in undefined behavior.
+- Unexpected or unintended wrapping.

 # Operations